Wendell Marshall

-Wendell Marshall (October 24, 1920 – February 6, 2002) was an American jazz double-bassist.
+Wendell Lewis Marshall (October 24, 1920 – February 6, 2002) was an American jazz double-bassist.

 Marshall was Jimmy Blanton's cousin.
-He studied at Lincoln University, then served in the Army during World War II.
-Following his discharge, he performed with Stuff Smith, then relocated to New York City, where he worked with Mercer Ellington.
+Marshall studied with the noted Ellington bassist, inheriting Blanton's bass upon his death.
+He attended Sumner High School and studied at Lincoln University, and in 1942 played briefly with Lionel Hampton, then served in the Army from 1943 to 1946.
+Following his discharge, he performed with Jimmy Forrest, Buggs Roberts, and Stuff Smith, then relocated to New York City, where he worked with Mercer Ellington.
 From 1948 to 1955, he performed with Duke Ellington.
+He made his Carnegie Hall debut with the Ellington band on November 13, 1948.